eliascotto/scotto.me/src/now.md

 - Writing the first draft of a novel.
 I'm slowly replacing vscode with Scrivener.
 - Trying to complete and publish some essays, currently in a draft state.
-- Translate the essays, and if interesting, send them to web magazines in the sector.
+- Translate the essays and, and if they're engaging, send them to web magazines withing the respective field.